Neontus/NFT/README.md

 # Finding the True Value of NFTs: Artistic Hype

-## Abstract
+Submitted to Synopsys Science Fair (2022)

-Non-Fungible Tokens, NFTs have been a buzzword in the past year and generated a $22B industry that only seems to be growing.
+Abstract: Non-Fungible Tokens, NFTs have been a buzzword in the past year and generated a $22B industry that only seems to be growing.
 Turning digital images and other media content into assets is a relatively new concept, with a high barrier of entry for potential creators wanting to profit.
 This study investigates what gives NFTs their value by creating and training a machine learning model to input